 The Manor at Weston On The Green Country House Hotel is located in Weston-on-the-Green in an Oxfordshire village.
-It is near iconic places such as Oxford, Bicester Village, Silverstone and the Cotswolds.
+It is near iconic places such as Oxford, Bicester Village, Silverstone, and the Cotswolds.
 Surrounded by stunning grounds this 11th Century Manor is Britain’s heritage at its best.
 What a perfect way to make such an entrance than with my Bentley Bentayga.
-The first impact I experienced was the long drive way.
-The driveway, set the tone of what I was going to experience, beyond the giant iron gates.
+The first impact I experienced was the long driveway.

 The recorded history of Weston Manor spans just over nine hundred years.
 When the Normans arrived in Britain under William the Conqueror and took over the Saxon manors, their domes day survey records Weston’s overlord as Wigod.
 A manor house was in existence in the early medieval period, when it became the seat of the Abbot of Osney’s bailiff, who held his courts in the Baron’s hall which is the present dining room.
 This and the hall’s original chapel (now a small adjoining room) are the earliest parts of the building.